Emat12/server-academy-1/README.md

-# server-academy
+# server-academy-buildenv
-Preparation for Dar es Salaam server academy and resulting docs
+Build environment with Ansible and Vagrant